jsk336/docs/docs/api/antha/token.md

   published: 2014-11-14
   antha_version: 0.0.1
   package: antha/token
+  description: defines constants representing the lexical tokens of the Antha programming language
 ---
 # token
 --
-    import "."

-Package token defines constants representing the lexical tokens of the Go programming language and basic operations on tokens (printing, predicates).
+Package token defines constants representing the lexical tokens of the Antha programming language and basic operations on tokens (printing, predicates).

 ## Usage